Are you planning a trip to Calgary in winter and are not sure how to keep yourself occupied?

 - Thermal top and bottoms (or Long Johns): Layering is key to enjoy Canadian winters.
 Wear thermals for your base layer.
 Merino Wool thermals are highly recommended.

 - Snow boots: Wear mid or tall winter boots to stay warm outside.
 Ensure the boots have strong outsole threads.
 Sorel is a Canadian brand and knows how to get the job done!

-- Accessories: Carry and wear gloves, beanie or warm cap, warm socks, scarf
+- Accessories: Carry and wear gloves, beanie or warm cap, warm socks, scarf, and sunglasses

-- Also carry – t-shirts, cardigans or vest (for mid-layer), loungewear, undergarments
+- Other clothing: T-shirts, cardigans or vest (for mid-layer), loungewear, undergarments

 - Cosmetics: Sunscreen, moisturizer, hand cream, lip balm, perfume

-- Add sunglasses and don’t forget your camera gear, cash, and travel documents
+- Other: Don’t forget your camera gear, cash, and travel documents

-If you’re keen to photograph, please do bring extra batteries for your camera (they will drain in cold temperatures) as well as a mobile power bank for your cell phone (it will also drain).
+If you’re keen to photograph, make sure you bring extra batteries for your camera as they will drain much more quickly in cold temperatures, as well as a mobile power bank for your cell phone.

-If you’re seeking a more detailed packing list, feel free to look over our Norway winter packing list where you will use the essentials.
+If you’re seeking a more detailed packing list, feel free to check out our Norway winter packing list where you will see all the essentials.